 Married filing separately with kids

-Several tax breaks can benefit parents come tax time, especially for 2018.
+Several tax breaks can benefit parents come tax time.

 “A lot more people will now be qualifying for the child tax credit that probably did not in the past,” Orsolini says.